 - Here’s the fun part: Squeeze the gel out of the stocking and into the measuring cup to strain the gel.
 This will take a few tries.

 - This step is optional, but you can add aloe vera gel and a few drops of your go-to essential oil to your mixture.
-To temper an itchy scalp, add tea tree oil.
-For hair growth, add a few drops of lavender oil.
+To temper an itchy scalp, try adding tea tree oil.
+For hair growth, try adding a few drops of lavender oil.

 - Next, pour your gel into a glass bottle or jar and store in the refrigerator.